DivergentClouds/expanse/spec.md

 ### For

 For loops allow you to repeat a block of code for each integer in an array.
-For loops are created with the `for` keyword followed by parentheses containing an identifier followed by the `in` keyword and an array.
+For loops are created with the `for` keyword followed by parentheses containing an array.
+The array may optionally be preceded by a name followed by the `in` keyword.
 The code to be looped over follows as a block.
-The identifier declares a constant local to each iteration of the loop equal to the current integer in the given array.
+The block is executed once for each element in the array.
+If a name is specified, it declares a constant local to each iteration of the loop equal to the current integer in the given array.

 ```